GOD TOLD US NOT TO EAT - FOOD

 EARLY CHURCH (HOLY SPIRIT, APOSTLES, ELDERS, INCLUDING PAUL)

-The Early Church (Apostles and Elders) provided a letter (Acts 15:23) to those Gentiles who call upon the name of the Lord.
-They sent the letter via four men, one of them being Paul.
+The early Church (the apostles and elders) provided a letter (Acts 15:23) to the Gentiles who call upon the name of the Lord.
+They sent the letter through four men, one of whom was Paul.
 The letter was to be read to new converts and did not require further explanation.
-Paul wouldn’t have contradicted what the early Church elders said.
+Paul would not have contradicted what the elders of the early Church declared.

-Acts 15:20 “we write unto them, that they abstain from pollutions of idols, and from fornication, and from things strangled, and from blood….”; Acts 15:29 “That ye abstain from meats offered to idols, and from blood, and from things strangled, and from fornication: from which if ye keep yourselves, ye shall do well…” The Greek word for “meats offered to idols” is “eidōlóthuton” (G1494) and means “whatever is sacrificed or offered to an idol”.
-Greek word for “abstain” means “hold self back from…” meaning do not touch, and more specifically based on the context, do not eat.
-It will not be well with them if they did eat things offered to idols as per the letter.
+Acts 15:20 states that they were to abstain from pollutions of idols, from fornication, from things strangled, and from blood.
+Acts 15:29 repeats: “That ye abstain from meats offered to idols, and from blood, and from things strangled, and from fornication: from which if ye keep yourselves, ye shall do well.”

-Where did the early Church get this from?
-Holy Spirit (Acts 15:28) shared it with them, and they would have known what God said previously (2 Tim 3:16).
-The Gentiles might have missed or ignored this in the reading or preaching of Moses.
-As it is only in a few places.
+Where did the early Church receive this instruction?
+From the Holy Spirit (Acts 15:28).
+They also knew what God had already said in Scripture (2 Tim.
+3:16).
+The Gentiles may have missed or ignored these commands in the reading of Moses, since they appear in only a few places, but they were not new teachings.

 JOHN

-John confirms to all, 1 John 5:21, “Little children, keep yourselves from idols” (this would include eating things offered to idols, and everything associated with idols).
+John confirms this to all believers in 1 John 5:21: “Little children, keep yourselves from idols.”
+This includes eating things offered to idols and everything associated with idols.

 YESHUA (JESUS)

-Reader, please understand if there is ever a contradiction in your mind between Paul or Yeshua’s words, always lean on what Yeshua said.
-It is the safest thing for you to do.
-Paul didn’t die for you, Yeshua did.
+Reader, understand this: if there is ever a perceived contradiction in your mind between Paul’s words and Yeshua’s words, always lean on what Yeshua said.
+That is the safest position.
+Paul did not die for you.
+Yeshua did.
 Yeshua is your Lord and Saviour, not Paul.
-If you were in the 1st Century this is what you would have done.
-You would not have eaten food offered to idols.
+If you had lived in the first century, you would not have eaten food offered to idols.

 PAUL